3mdistal/svelte-article/src/markdown/article.md

     <p class="role">Svelte Founder</p>
   </div>
 </a>
-<blockquote>Transitional apps sample elements from both traditional and modern architecture.
+<blockquote class="blockquote">Transitional apps sample elements from both traditional and modern architecture.
 The term is borrowed from interior design’s framing of <em>transitional design</em>.
 Transitional apps are, like multi-page apps, server-side rendered for fast initial loads, resilient since they work without JS by default, and provide a consistent experience with accessibility features built in.
 But like a single-page application, they also have a single codebase, fast navigation, persistent elements, and client-side state management.</blockquote>
 </div>

 In the future, no one wants to maintain multiple codebases for the same project.
 Sveltekit, through its [intuitive adapter system](https://kit.svelte.dev/docs/adapters), offers a *build once, deploy anywhere* approach.
 By default `adapter-auto` configures your project to deploy on major Edge platforms like [Vercel](https://vercel.com/guides/deploying-svelte-with-vercel), [Netlify](https://docs.netlify.com/integrations/frameworks/sveltekit/), and [Cloudflare Pages](https://developers.cloudflare.com/pages/framework-guides/deploy-a-svelte-site/), but you can manually set the adapter to force static site generation or a node server.